pragyansharma24/Chicago-Speed-Camera-Violations-Visualizations/README.md

 ## Background
 Chicago experiences a high number of crashes between vehicles and pedestrians, about 25% of which involve children.
 Automated Speed Camera Program is a part of Children’s Safety Zone Program.
 According to the City of Chicago [[Ref 1]](https://www.chicago.gov/city/en/depts/cdot/provdrs/automated_enforcement/news/2018/july/automated-speed-enforcement-cameras-to-be-activated-in-response-.html), “the Children’s Safety Zone Program protects children and other pedestrians by reminding motorists to slow down and obey speed laws – especially in school and park zones.”
 Safety zones are designated as a 660-foot boundary around any parks or schools.
 Per the City of Chicago [[Ref 1]](https://www.chicago.gov/city/en/depts/cdot/provdrs/automated_enforcement/news/2018/july/automated-speed-enforcement-cameras-to-be-activated-in-response-.html), “revenue collected from the program will be utilized for programs that enhance the safety of children, including afterschool, anti-violence and jobs programs; crossing guards and police officers around schools; and infrastructure improvements, such as signs, crosswalk markings and other traffic safety improvements.”

+## Data Sources
+**Speed Camera Violations:** Contains speed violations recored by automated speed cameras.
+Data used in the present analysis is obtained from the City of Chicago Data Portal (LINK).
+**Safety Zone Data:** Contains name and address of the school or park near which a camera is installed.
+Safety zone is defined as the area in the 1/8th mile radius of a school or park.
+Data used in the present analysis is obtained from the link here.
+**Vehicle Crash Data:** Contains crash statistics at city-wide locations and at the locations in safety zones where speed cameras are installed.
+Data used in the present analysis is obtained from the link here.

 ## Trendline for Total Violations
 To understand the trend of total violations in the Safety Zones around Chicago, we have used data from the source [here](https://data.cityofchicago.org/Transportation/Speed-Camera-Violations/hhkd-xvj4).
 Figure 1 shows that since the installation of automated speed cameras in safety zones, total speed violations reported by all cameras are on the decline.
 In general, this can be attributed to two major factors: